isabella232/idea-board/README.md

 # Invoca Ideas Workshop Application

 Welcome to the GraphQL Workshop application!
-This Readme includes directions on how to your development environment up and running.
+This README includes directions on how to your development environment up and running.

 ## Development Setup

 ### 1. Verify Base Libraries
 We rely on the following base libraries/languages/tools:

-- Rails v6
+- Ruby 2.6 (or greater)
 - Node v10.15 (or greater)
 - sqlite3
 - yarn